As the popularity of clay shooting grows, how do simulated game days compare with the real thing?

 How a clay day is run

-Simulation days are set up to replicate the real thing, with guests pairing up and taking turns to shoot, anywhere between 3,000 and over 5,000 clays across three to five drives.
-Each drive is designed to mimic a familiar quarry presentation, with targets coming from cover, over a bank, across a ride, or pushed on the wind to test timing and judgement.
-A good host will keep the day moving, call out the order clearly, and make sure safe gun handling stays front and centre.
+Simulation days are set up to echo the rhythm of a live day, with guests pairing up and taking turns to shoot anywhere between 3,000 and over 5,000 clays across several drives.
+Each drive is designed to recreate a familiar presentation, with targets coming from cover, over a bank, across a ride, or pushed on the wind to test timing and judgement.
+A good host will keep the day moving, explain the order clearly, and make sure safe gun handling stays front and centre.

-They can serve as a strong stepping stone for shooters with limited live quarry experience, helping build confidence with a gun under closer supervision.
+Simulated days can be a strong stepping stone for shooters with limited live quarry experience, helping build confidence with a gun under closer supervision.
 They are also a good way for more experienced shots to blow away the cobwebs between January and September, sharpen pick-up points, and get an eye in again before the season returns.

-That said, clays can’t teach respect for quarry or wider fieldcraft.
+That said, clays cannot teach respect for quarry or wider fieldcraft.
 There is also no end product.
 Some of the best free-range meat comes from live-shoot days, which cannot be replicated by a day of clays.
+The two activities overlap in some skills, but they are not the same thing.

 What to bring on the day